 - Installed the SDK/tried the demo

-- Read the documentation for the developers
+- Read the documentation for mobile app developers

 - Analyzed whether we could use it for different kinds of mobile apps.
-If yes, what parts of the app it would be reasonable to implement with help of Marmalade.
+If yes, what parts of the app it would be reasonable to implement with the help of Marmalade.

 Native interface defeats this framework UI if we are talking about the speed and native look.
 Native iOS interface shows much better performance (in the frames of user experience and speed) than the UI created with the help of html5/cross-platform, framework.
 It’s difficult and sometimes even impossible to make the non-native UI look like native.
 It will be “almost there”, but still not as native).

-It would be quite hard to estimate the development on Marmalade, as not a lot of developers have specific experience with it at the moment.
+It would be quite hard to estimate the development on Marmalade, as not a lot of mobile app developers have specific experience with it at the moment.
 Especially, when it comes to the UI.
-Anyway, if you work with a development company, which encounters Marmalade for the first time, you will need to perform the study session, during which developers will study and try this framework.
+Anyway, if you work with a mobile development company, which encounters Marmalade for the first time, you will need to perform the study session, during which developers will study and try this framework.
 This is unavoidable money spending in this case.
 But even after this investigation/study period you will probably not get the precise estimation.
-This can be done only when we’ll already spent some time on development.
+This can be done only when we’ll already spent some time on the development.

-So, as the conclusion, we can say that taking into account our experience with other frameworks which help to create “write once, run everywhere” applications it is a better solution to create the native interface for each platform, especially if the UI is complicated.
+So, as the conclusion, we can say that taking into account our experience with other frameworks which help to create “write once, run everywhere” applications, it is a better solution to create the native interface for each platform, especially if the UI is complicated.

-- Bug fixing of the apps created with such frameworks is rather time-consuming.
+- Bug fixing of the mobile apps created with such frameworks is rather time-consuming.
 Sometimes you even have to fix the issues of PhoneGap, for example.

 - Non-native UI/ UX that uses some additional layers (Marmalade) is usually slower than the native one and can’t be used if speed is critical for the app.

-When you definitely say ‘no’ to Marmalade:
+When you definitely should say ‘no’ to Marmalade:

 - UI is very complicated

-- You expect the perfect user experience and high speed
+- You expect the perfect user experience and high speed for your mobile app

 - You need the guaranteed result